Hurricane Doreen (1977): Elsewhere in the United States

 Further west, larger swaths of rainfall occurred in Nevada, though precipitation was generally light with many areas experiencing less than 3 in.
-Rainfall in Nevada had peaked at 4.14 in in Avaden, making Doreen the wettest tropical cyclone for the state of Nevada as of 2011.
+Rainfall in Nevada had peaked at 4.14 in in Avaden, making Doreen the wettest tropical cyclone for the state of Nevada until Hurricane Hilary.
 In Las Vegas, major intersections were flooded due to 1.5 in of rain.
 In addition to street flooding, some roofs of houses and buildings collapsed.

 In New Mexico, lesser amounts of rainfall were reported, and precipitation was limited to the northeastern and southwestern portions of the state.
 Much it the rainfall was between 1 and 2 in, and precipitation with the state peaked at 2.05 in in the city of Florida.
 Rainfall was also minimal in the state of Utah, with only a few isolated areas reporting light precipitation, and generally did not exceed 3 in.
 However, rainfall peaked at 4.31 in in Logan.